 In the wider context of states allowing constitutional carry, there is good reason to wonder if the same law applies to a person who is only visiting a state or has recently moved to a state, but has not yet established permanent residency within a constitutional carry state.

 Since states are allowed to set their own parameters in defining constitutional carry, this freedom of choice is also guaranteed within the legislature to mandate the allowances and exemptions pertaining to constitutional carry.
-As it stands now, the following constitutional carry states do not permit non-residents to carry a firearm without a permit or license:

 The reasoning behind objections for permitless carry for non-residents is completely subjective and based on the rulings within each of these two state legislatures.
 Each state that allows constitutional carry can choose to interpret the constitutional right any way they wish.
 According to the Journal of Criminal Law and Criminology, the Second Amendment has been recognized as an individual and fundamental right, yet, for some reason, that guarantee is frequently left to state legislatures.